marceldobehere/Marcel-Engine/Documentation.md

 ```csharp
 Test.Player.UpdateSprite();
 ```
+And of course you also have to update the Object.

 You can change its Animation by changing the Current animation library and changing the IsSpriteAnimated to true.